hohomsf/horse-donkey-classification/README.md

 ## Motivation
 Horses and donkeys look quite similar, yet for most of the time I can somehow distinguish them even I cannot clearly explain why.
 But, can a trained Keras CNN become a better classifier than me?

-Apart from curiosity, lack of donkey image datasets on the internet is also one of the reasons I want to do this project, because that means I can even apply more tricks like web scraping and data augmentation.
+Apart from the above, lack of donkey image datasets on the internet is also one of the reasons I want to do this project, because that means I can even apply more tricks like web scraping and data augmentation.

 ## Data
 The dataset consists of the following: